melezhik/SparrowCI/README.md

        sudo apk apk add --no-cache python3 py3-pip
 ```

-In this simple example task "main" would execute some Python, to make it sure we have a Python in runtime,
+In this simple example task "main_task" would execute some Python, to make it sure we have a Python in runtime,
 dependency task "install-python" is executed.

 That's simple!